 Enjoy This Healthy Kid-friendly Snack Recipe

-I love recommending these nutmeg bars as a natural nutritionist who loves healthy snack ideas.
+As a holistic natural nutritionist, I love to recommend these nutmeg bars to anyone who loves healthy snack ideas.
 If you make this healthy kid-friendly snack recipe, let me know in the comment section below.
-I also would love to hear what you think or take a photo and tag me @Eat_Your_Nutrition on Instagram.
+I would also love to hear what you think, or take a photo and tag me @Eat_Your_Nutrition on Instagram.
 I love seeing your photos. #EatYourNutrition #LauraVillanueva

 - Chen, Jiezhong, and Kenneth Raymond.
 “Beta-glucans in the treatment of diabetes and associated cardiovascular risks.”
 Vascular health and risk management vol. 4,6 (2008): 1265-72. doi:10.2147/vhrm.s3803.